LeonimusTTV/SpotiCraft/README.md

 - Album and Playlist - Finished
 - Home page (recommendation and featured category can't be used now due to spotify removing api endpoint)  - Finished
 - Go back, forward and home button - Finished
-- Like music and unlike it - TODO
+- Like music and unlike it - Finished
-- Add and remove from playlist - TODO
+- Add and remove from playlist - Finished
-- UI in general -WIP
+- UI in general - Finished
 - Improvement - WIP

 ## FAQ